yvzn/azure-table-storage-backup/README.md

 ## Restoration Process

-Restoration can be achieved by simply swapping the source and backup storage accounts in the client applications.
+Restoration of the latest backup can be achieved by simply swapping the source and backup storage accounts in the client applications.
 This is the advantage of having a storage account as a backup medium.

 By configuring the client applications to use the backup storage account as the source, you can easily restore the data to its original state or to a new storage account.

+Restoration of weekly and monthly backups requires one more manual step: rename the tables to restore by removing the `weekly` and `monthly` prefixes.

 ## Licensing